Special Education Lawyer in Ocean County

 - Special Needs Trusts – A Special Needs Trust (SNT) provides a strategic plan to protect your child financially as he or she grows older.
 This type of trust is designed so that its assets are used solely for the benefit of an individual with a disability and are excluded from Medicaid rules.
 These trusts can be valuable in paying for living expenses, education, and medical care.
 We’ll help you establish an SNT for your child to be funded until your child reaches age 65.

-Talk to a Knowledgeable Ocean County Special Education Attorney Now
+Talk to a Knowledgeable Special Education Lawyer in Ocean County Now

 At the Susan Clark Law Group LLC, we fight tirelessly for families of students in the Ocean County area with special needs so that every child gets the education, accommodations, and services they’re entitled to receive.